Cheapest electric cars

 Most electric cars are more expensive than petrol or diesel cars because the technology is still relatively new.
 If you go back just 10 years, one of the only electric cars on the road was the Reva G-Wiz, which was slow, spartan, unsafe and could only manage 50 miles on a full charge (provided you didn’t use the heater or lights).

 In the last year or two, there has been a flurry of new electric cars that can all manage 250 miles of range or more, and most manufacturers are spending billions of pounds developing electric models.
 While many of these are still too expensive for the majority of buyers, the technology has started to trickle down into cheaper cars.
-Within the next couple of years, a number of manufacturers are aiming to sell pure electric cars that’ll cost around £25,000, so soon there’ll be plenty of more affordable EVs to choose from.
+Today, a number of manufacturers will sell pure you an electric car for under £30,000, and with more models arriving on the market each year, soon there’ll be plenty of more affordable EVs to choose from.
 One thing to note is that the prices listed below are before the Government’s £3,000 plug-in car grant, so nearly all are more affordable than they appear.

 That’s not to say that you can’t buy affordable electric cars now - the cheapest starts from under £11,000 but you do have to live without doors and a heater.
 It’s also worth remembering that recharging an electric car can cost just a few pounds and road tax (VED) is free, so the low running costs can outweigh the high initial price.